YueYANG1996/R2D2-Flag-Capture-Game/README.md

 	'''
 	pass
 ```
-Using the same parameters of graph as above, you could expect the following outputs：
+Using the same parameters of graph as above, you could expect the following outputs (any path that is the shortest is alright)：

 ```python
 >>> graph.Astar((0, 0), (2, 2))
 ([(0, 0), (0, 1), (0, 2), (1, 2), (2, 2)], 5)
 ```

-The ```evaluate(self, D2)``` estimate the utilities (scores) of current state which reflect the chance of wining the game.
-There are various methods to evaluate the utilities in this game, and different approaches will have influence on the performance of the robot and game results.
-Here is a recommended solution: using the difference of the minimum cost to reach the flag of seach team as the utility.
+The ```evaluate(self, D2)``` estimates the utilities (scores) of current state which reflect the chance of winning the game.
+There are various methods to evaluate the utilities in this game, and different approaches will have different influences on the performance of the robots and the game results.
+Here is a recommended solution: using the difference of the minimum cost to reach the flag of each team as the utility.
+D2 is a boolean representing whether the utility is for the D2 team or not.
+If the D2 team is "winning", their utility should be higher.

 ```python
 def evaluate(self, D2):